Libraries

 The ISB library is about the joy of reading, finding information, critical thinking, curiosity, and inspiration.
 We have literature in different languages and literature representing cultures from around the world and different ways of life.

-There is a saying among librarians that a great library should have something to offend everyone.
-This means that our library includes books where we can see ourselves represented but also books that tell us about people who are very different from us: people who might live under other circumstances or act in ways we don’t agree with.
 In some books people use ‘inappropriate’ language, commit crimes, or are generally pessimistic: these are reflections of real life, but that does not mean they are ‘words to live by’.
 Literature is an art form and we should read to enjoy it, but also reflect on what we are reading.
 This is especially important when we read books from another time which might include words that are outdated or even cause offense in our contemporary lives.
-This includes books often regarded as ‘classics’, which should be read in a historical context and, of course, debated openly.
-On this note, I highly encourage parents to talk with their kids about what they are reading!
+On this note, we highly encourage parents to talk with their kids about what they are reading!

 A note on Danish children’s literature: